 There is no application fee with this card but each ATM withdrawal comes with a fee of £1.50

 Another good option for worldwide travellers is the AA Worldwide (Sterling) Travel Currency MasterCard Prepaid Card as it does not charge for point of sale purchases made anywhere in the world and comes with no monthly fee.

 The application fee is waived for MoneySupermarket customers who load the card with £100 or more within one month of application.

 However, the card does come with a £1.50 ATM fee, and the card may not work in any countries the foreign office deems unsafe for UK travellers.

-In addition to prepaid cards, there are also a number of credit cards designed for travellers and holidaymakers, the best of which can be found in Jessica Bown’s article The best credit cards to take on holiday this year.
+In addition to prepaid cards, there are also a number of credit cards designed for travellers and holidaymakers, the best of which can be found in Laura Howard’s article The five best credit cards for your holidays.